Tokyo warned of power crunch as Japan endures heat wave

 TEPCO is expecting contributions from the Tohoku Electric Power Co., which serves Japan’s northern prefectures, to help ease the crunch.

 The Japanese archipelago has seen record high temperatures for June in some areas.
 In Isezaki, north of Tokyo, the temperature rose to 40.2 Centigrade (104.4 Fahrenheit) on Saturday, the highest ever for June.
+Temperature in downtown Tokyo rose to nearly 35C (95F) on Monday , higher than the forecast Sunday of 34C (93F).

 More than 250 people were taken to hospitals in Tokyo over the weekend for treatment of heat stroke, according to the Mainichi newspaper.

-Power supply is relatively tight after Japan idled most of its nuclear reactors after 2011 meltdowns in Fukushima.
+The power supply is relatively tight after Japan idled most of its nuclear reactors after 2011 meltdowns in Fukushima.
 It also has been closing down old coal plants to meet promises for reducing carbon emissions.

 Japan also faces a potential shortage of fossil fuel imports amid sanctions against Russia over its invasion of Ukraine.